 by Barry David Horwitz

-“The Royale,” a poetic docu-drama, uses stylized pugilism to early 20th Century America.
+“The Royale,” a poetic docu-drama, uses stylized pugilism to represent the battle of early 20th Century America.
 Costume Designer Courtney Flores offers lavish and evocative American clothes to enrich the time, with startling changes of costume.
-Tim Kniffin plays Max, the white proprietor, who dares to book a black versus white fight, while he keeps his eagle eye on his profit and loss.
-It’s a business, he says, and he does no favors to his workers.
+Tim Kniffin plays Max, the white proprietor, who dares to book a black versus white fight, while he keeps an eagle eye on his profit and loss.
+It’s a business, he says, and he does no favors for his workers.
 He, too, gets to declaim his worthiness—at the top of his voice—in a superb spoken word style that grabs our attention.

 The other essential element in the ring, marked by bells and blows, is Jay’s manager and coach, Wynton (expressive, enthusiastic Donald E. Lacy, Jr.).
 Lacy’s Wynton, once a fighter, tries to protect his Jay—but the world is harsh to leaders and to their apostles, too.
 When Wynton takes the stage and explains his world, he blows us away.